-- Definitions.
 In this Addendum, the following terms will have the meanings set out below:

-- “Data Subject Request” means a request from a Data Subject to exercise any right under EU Data Protection Laws;
+- “Data Subject Request” means a request from a Data Subject to exercise any right under Data Protection Laws;

-- “EU Personal Data” means any Personal Data that is disclosed by Controller or its Affiliate (“Discloser”) to JFrog or its Affiliate (“Recipient”) in the performance of JFrog’s rights or obligations under the Agreement, to the extent such Personal Data is related to residents of the EEA, or the disclosure of such Personal Data is otherwise subject to EU Data Protection Laws;
+- “Personal Data” means any Personal Data that is disclosed by Controller to Processor in the performance of Processor’s rights or obligations under the Agreement, to the extent such Personal Data is related to residents of the EEA, or the disclosure of such Personal Data is otherwise subject to Data Protection Laws;

-- (ii) any other contractual clauses or other mechanism approved by a Supervisory Authority or by Data Protection Laws for use in respect of such Restricted Transfer, as updated, amended, replaced or superseded from time to time by such Supervisory Authority or Data Protection Laws; and
+- “Standard Contractual Clauses” means (i) the standard contractual clauses for the transfer of Personal Data to third countries which do not ensure an adequate level of protection as set out by the European Commission Implementing Decision (EU) 2021/914 of 4 June 2021 under Regulation (EU) 2016/679 as updated, amended, replaced or superseded from time to time by the European Commission, or (ii) any other contractual clauses or other mechanism approved by a Supervisory Authority or by Data Protection Laws for use in respect of such Restricted Transfer, as updated, amended, replaced or superseded from time to time by such Supervisory Authority or Data Protection Laws; and

 - Disclosing of Personal Data.
-Controller will:

 - only disclose the Personal Data for one or more defined purposes which are consistent with the terms of the Agreement (“Permitted Purposes”);